John Sackville, 3rd Duke of Dorset: Personal life

 Dorset was a notorious womaniser.
-He had an affair with Anne Parsons, the influential mistress of the Prime Minister, who had divorced his own wife for adultery and planned to marry Parsons until he discovered her infidelity with Dorset.
+He had an affair with Anne Parsons, the influential mistress of Augustus FitzRoy, 3rd Duke of Grafton, then Prime Minister, who had divorced his own wife for adultery and planned to marry Parsons until he discovered her infidelity with Dorset.

 Dorset's best-known and most enduring mistress was the Venetian ballerina Giovanna Zanerini, who was the principal ballerina at the King's Theatre, Haymarket, and used the stage name Giovanna Baccelli.
 Dorset commissioned a painting of her in 1780–81 from Thomas Gainsborough, which is reckoned to be one of Gainsborough's later masterpieces.
 He also commissioned a painting by Joshua Reynolds and a sculpture showing her nude and prone on a divan and cushions; this is still to be found at Knole.
 When made Ambassador to France, Dorset even took her to Paris with him, and she danced at the Opera by invitation.
 (When he was made Knight of the Garter (KG), she wore the blue ribbon of the Garter while dancing.)
 Dorset and Giovanna had a son together: John Frederick Sackville (1778–1796), who was raised by his father at Paris and Knole after the couple parted in 1789.

 The Duke was also known for his affair (c.
 1777–1779) with the Countess of Derby, and briefly (c.
 1784) with Lady Elizabeth Foster, daughter of Frederick Hervey, 4th Earl of Bristol and mistress of William Cavendish, 5th Duke of Devonshire.
 The first affair was notable because it did not lead to a divorce.
 The Countess of Derby was born Lady Elizabeth Hamilton, the only daughter of the 6th Duke of Hamilton and the beauty Elizabeth Gunning.
 However, the Earl of Derby refused to divorce his errant wife.
 This meant that Lady Derby was ostracized for the remainder of her life, and Dorset soon lost interest and abandoned his lover.
 He was received back into society, and even received by his former mistress's betrayed husband Lord Derby.